List of roles and awards of Kangana Ranaut

 This success was followed by a series of commercially failed films, which led to a decline in Ranaut's stardom.
 Her sole commercial success came with the 2019 period drama Manikarnika: The Queen of Jhansi, which she also co-directed.
 Her portrayal of freedom fighter Rani of Jhansi in it and a kabaddi player in the 2020 sports drama Panga jointly won her another National Film Award for Best Actress.
 Her portrayal of J. Jayalalithaa in the biopic Thalaivii (2021) won her a SIIMA Award for Best Actress – Tamil.
 In 2022, Ranaut hosted the streaming reality show Lock Upp to strong viewership.
 Further critical and commercial failures came with her 2023 releases, Chandramukhi 2 and Tejas, as well as her second directorial, Emergency (2025), in which she portrayed Indira Gandhi.
+In her latest film, Bharat Bhhagya Viddhaata (2026), Ranaut portrays a nurse who saved multiple lives at the Cama and Albless Hospital during the 2008 Mumbai attacks.